danielbachhuber/composer-lock-updater/README.md

 ## Using

-Before you use composer-lock-updater, you'll need to ensure the `composer`, `git`, and `hub` executables are present on the filesystem.
-The user running the process will also need commit access to the GitHub repository.
+Before you use composer-lock-updater, ensure the `composer`, `git`, and `hub` executables are present on the filesystem.
+The current user will also need push access to the GitHub repository.

-Once you've satisfied these dependencies, using composer-lock-updater is a matter of running:
+Install composer-lock-updater with:

+    composer global require danielbachhuber/composer-lock-updater

+Update your `composer.lock` file with:

-    php script.php <git-url>
+    clu <git-url>

 The script provides sufficiently verbose output for debugging purposes.